docker-flow/docker-flow-monitor/docs/config.md

 !!! tip
 	The *Docker Flow Monitor* container can be configured through environment variables

-The environment variables used to configure *Docker Flow Monitor* are divided into three groups distinguished by variable prefixes.
+The environment variables that can be used to configure *Docker Flow Monitor* are divided into two groups distinguished by variable name prefixes.

-### ARG variables
+### ARG Variables

 Environment variables prefixed will `ARG_` are used instead Prometheus startup arguments.